bracketdash/multi-site/README.md

     npm run prettier

-This will **start fresh JS & CSS directories, then transpile and minify all TS & SCSS**:
+This will start fresh JS & CSS directories, then transpile and minify all TS & SCSS:

     npm run freshmin